Get Involved: Routt County volunteer opportunities

 Ongoing volunteer opportunities

-- Boys & Girls Club of Steamboat Springs is in need of volunteers to read to and with children.
-If interested, contact Kristen at kweese@bcgnwc.org or 970-871-3185.
+- Advocates of Routt County is in need of agency volunteers to help support office staff and support duties including organizing, filing and computer work.
+Contact Marnie at marnie@avdocatesrc.org or 970-879-2034.

-- Horizons Specialized Services in Routt County is seeking volunteers to spend time with gregarious people who receive services from Horizons in our community.
-Four activities are structured around availability and shared interests.
-Call 879-4466 to find out more.
+- Routt County Council on Aging needs volunteers one day per month to help senior citizens with home projects.
+Projects may include things like changing light bulbs, moving items to lower shelves, changing smoke detector batteries and tasks involving staying safe in one’s home.
+Tasks are fairly light in nature and should take about one hour to complete.
+Contact April at april@rccoaging.org or stop by the office at the Steamboat Community Center for more details.

 Start a dialogue, stay on topic and be civil.